erlanger/nodefinder/README.md

 Easy!

 ## Origin ##
-This code is originally from  https://code.google.com/p/nodefinder, I have improved the error handling.
+The base code is originally from  https://code.google.com/p/nodefinder; I have added several features, and error handling.

 ## How to use ##